What we’re about

 -----------------------------------------------------------------

 This is a series of occasional meetups (hosted by the Toronto Philosophy Meetup) to discuss short stories by various authors.
-We started in the fall of 2023 and generally meet on Sunday evenings.
-Authors we have read include Haruki Murakami, Anton Chekhov, Alice Munro, James Baldwin, Feng Menglong, and Chimamanda Ngozi Adichie.
+We started in 2023 and generally meet every other Sunday evening.
+Authors we have read include Haruki Murakami, Anton Chekhov, Alice Munro, James Baldwin, Feng Menglong, Chimamanda Ngozi Adichie, and James Joyce.

 Upcoming events (4+)